malakhasankhan/Job_Skills_Analysis_in_SQL-/README.md

 - Startup roles can offer higher pay than titles suggest—don't overlook them.
 - High-paying skills aren't always the most frequently listed ones.
 Choose your stack strategically.

+## Tools Used

+- **PostgreSQL**: Used to run and test all SQL queries against structured job listings data.
+Provided a powerful relational database interface for data exploration and aggregation.
+- **SQLite**: Used during early data exploration and for lightweight testing of queries before porting to PostgreSQL.
+- **VS Code**: Primary development environment for writing and debugging SQL scripts, Python visualizations, and markdown documentation.
+- **Git**: Version control system for managing iterative changes to queries, analysis scripts, and documentation.
+- **GitHub**: Hosted the project repository, enabling collaboration, issue tracking, and showcasing of analytics insights through README and visual outputs.

+## Dateset Used
+- Dataset for this analysis was provided by Luke Barousse as part of the Learn SQL in 4 Hours Yotube Video.

 ## How to Reproduce

 1. Clone the repository: